akronym-org/GDPR/README.md

 # GDPR – Granular Directus Permissions Resolver

+A CLI that helps you wrangle hundreds Directus permissions.

 Directus Permissions are administered and displayed per role.
-But what if you need to check WHO has access to a specific column?
+But what if you verify WHO has access to a specific column?
 What if you have hundreds of roles and need to change access to a new column in a specific way?

+The goal is to have a tool that can be used in dev envs and CI/CD.

 ## Limitations

+* GDPR is pre-alpha
-This tool doesn't have a security audit.
-Do not use in production.
+* This tool doesn't have a security audit.
+Use in your dev env only.

-GDPR uses sqlx for connecting to databases.
-It supports Postgres, MySQL, SQLite and MSSQL.
+* GDPR uses SeaORM, which supports Postgres, MySQL and SQLite.

 ## How to